farmachine/spyglass/replit.md

 - ✓ **ENHANCED PROJECT CARDS**: Added softer borders and smooth hover effects to project cards
 - ✓ Cards now have rounded corners (rounded-xl), subtle gray borders, and lift on hover with blue border accent
 - ✓ Smooth 300ms transitions for professional feel with hover shadow and transform effects
+- ✓ Added subtle blue footer with very light gradient fade from blue-50 to white for elegant page closure
 - ✓ **PERSONALIZED WELCOME HEADER**: Added welcome message with user's first name above Dashboard title
 - ✓ Displays "Welcome, [First Name]" using user's first name or email prefix as fallback
 - ✓ **PROJECT CREATION RESTRICTED TO ADMINS**: Hidden "New Project" button from non-admin users and added backend validation